Amazon SEO Strategy: 7 Essential Steps for Success

 Step 2: Target Effective Keywords – Focus on Long-Tail Variations

-Keywords typically fall into three categories:
+Keywords usually fall into three categories:

 - Short-tail (primary) keywords: Single words or very broad terms, like “balloons”.